Zodiac

 How a Swimming Pool Works

-Understanding how your pool system works will enable you to troubleshoot potential problems with more ease and build the foundations for learning about each individual piece of equipment, such as a pump, filter or heater.
+Understanding how your pool system works will enable you to troubleshoot potential problems more easily and build a foundation for learning about each piece of equipment, such as the pump, filter, or heater.
+This guide will explain the entire swimming pool plumbing and filtration system, complete with diagrams.

 Pool water moves in a continuous cycle driven by the pump.
-Equipped with an electric motor, the pump has an impeller that drives water through the skimmers (found at the top of a pool) and the sumps (found at the bottom of a pool) take it to the filter.
+Equipped with an electric motor, the pump has an impeller that drives water through the skimmers (at the top of the pool) and the sumps (at the bottom), directing it to the filter.
 The clean, filtered water is then piped through the return nozzles (a series of small valves placed around the pool).

 Diagram of a swimming pools inner workings